sajibcse68/MyDailyLearn/Git/GitCommands.md

 ```
 $ git checkout <commit-hash>                  # checkout to a commit to give a tag
 $ git tag                                     # show list of tag
-$ git tag -a v1.0.0 -m "message"              # give a tag to this commit
+$ git tag -a v1.0.0 -m "message"              # `-a` tells git that the tag has an annotation
 $ git push --tags                             # push the tags to origin
 $ git tag -d <tag-name>                       # delete a tag locally
 $ git push origin :refs/tags/<tag-name>       # delete a tag from remote

-$ git checkout <tag-name>
+$ git checkout <tag-name>                     # checkout to a specific tag
 $ git checkout -b <hot-branch>                # checkout a new branch from present commit
 $ git checkout master
 $ git merge <hot-branch> -m "Merge hotfix"